Kaldek/rat-ratgdo/README.md

 In operation, this means that the ratgdo is mostly listening to the serial bus to ensure it is keeping track of the state of the door.
 For example, if the door is manually opened (or opened by use of the MyQ app even), these events are broadcast onto the serial bus by the door controller.  ratgdo is therefore able to know that the state of the door has changed.
 In turn, this means that when controlling ratgdo via Home Assistant, the status of the door in HA is always up to date.

+### Obstruction sensor
+The ratgdo monitors the real-time state of the obstruction sensors directly.
+We assume this is because obstruction status is not broadcast in real time by the door controller, and safety is paramount.
+It allows you to set up real-time alerts in Home Assistant for any time the door is obstructed.
+The ratgdo taps into the obstruction sensor power wire which also acts as a communication bus, however the signalling is only an ongoing status of whether the obstruction sensors are working and whether there is an obstruction.